Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Retail Signage

-Beyond digital channels, I designed in-store signage and retail graphics for all Jonathan Adler retail locations—from window displays to interior signage guiding customers through the shopping experience.
+Beyond digital channels, I designed in-store signage and retail graphics for all Jonathan Adler retail locations—standardizing a signage system from window displays to interior wayfinding that maintained brand consistency across multiple store formats.

 Retail signage 1